Churn rate is a tough realization for any business. Get ready for some sobering stats:

-Retention is hard to master and can be an uphill battle.
-But even small gains can have a significant impact on your success.
+It’s true that retention is hard to master and can be an uphill battle.
+But it’s also true that even small gains can have a significant impact on your success.

-Now let’s zoom in a bit and look at average rates based on category.
+Now let’s zoom in a bit and look at average rates based on app industry.

 Churn rate varies by app type, but it’s clear that no single industry has cracked the code when it comes to retaining new users.
 Rates are high across the board.